 Beyond uncovering the thermodynamic signatures of unconventional symmetry breaking of multipolar order in AMs, the prediction of resolvable elastocaloric effects offers a compelling route to access AM fluctuations near putative quantum critical points \cite{Steward25,Chakarborty2025}, akin to studies of nematic quantum criticality in the pnictides \cite{Ikeda21}.
 This positions the ECE approach as a powerful probe of e.g. superconductivity \cite{Mazin25} induced by AM (i.e., multipolar) quantum critical fluctuations \cite{Wu2025}.

 \textit{Acknowledgments - }We thank Bernd Wolf and Wolf Aßmus for kindly providing the MnF$_2$ crystal and Jan Priessnitz, Libor Smejkal and Charles R. W. Steward for useful discussions.
-Financial support from the Max Planck Society (R.O., H.L.M.N, A.P.M, and E.G.) is gratefully acknowledged.
-In addition, R.O., H.L.M.N, A.P.M, J.S. and E.G. gratefully acknowledge the funding through the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Grant No. TRR 288—422213477 (Project Nos.
-A10, A13 and B01).
-Research in Dresden benefits from the environment provided by the DFG Cluster of Excellence ctd.qmat (EXC 2147, Project ID 390858490).
-R.M.F. was supported by the Air Force Office of Scientific Research under Award No. FA9550-21-1-0423.
-R.M.F. also acknowledges a Mercator Fellowship from the German Research Foundation (DFG) through Grant No. TRR 288, 422213477 Elasto-Q-Mat.
-L.B. and T.B were supported by the NSF CAREER grant DMR-2046020 and also partially supported by the National Science Foundation through the University of Minnesota MRSEC under Award Number DMR-2011401.
+Financial support from the Max Planck Society (R. O., H. M. L. N., A. P. M., and E. G.) is gratefully acknowledged.
+In addition, R. O., H. M. L. N., A. P. M., J. S., and E. G. gratefully acknowledge the funding through the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Grant No. TRR 288—422213477 Elasto - Q - Mat (Projects No. A10, No. A13 and, No. B01).
+Research in Dresden benefits from the environment provided by the DFG Cluster of Excellence ctd.qmat (EXC 2147, Project ID No. 390858490).
+R. M. F. was supported by the Air Force Office of Scientific Research under Award No. FA9550-21-1-0423.
+R. M. F. also acknowledges a Mercator Fellowship from the German Research Foundation (DFG) through Grant No. TRR 288, 422213477 Elasto-Q-Mat.
+L. B. and T. B. were supported by the National Science Foundation CAREER Grant No. DMR-2046020 and also partially supported by the National Science Foundation through the University of Minnesota MRSEC under Award No. DMR-2011401.